-See "Reverting to the primary boot environment" on page 349.
+See "Reverting to the primary boot environment" on page 326.

-2 In a cluster environment, make sure that all the GAB ports are up.
-Note different ports appear for different products.

-- Perform other verification as required to ensure that the new boot environment is configured correctly. - In a zone environment, verify the zone configuration.
+- In a cluster environment, make sure that all the GAB ports are up.
+Note different ports appear for different products. - Perform other verification as required to ensure that the new boot environment is configured correctly.
+The non-global zones must be brought to configured state and then attached with -u option so that packages are upgraded inside the non-global zone also. - In a zone environment, verify the zone configuration.